2009 Malagasy political crisis: Backlash

 On the same day, Malagasy navy troops called for Rajoelina's resignation by 25 March, threatening to use force otherwise to protect the constitution of Madagascar.
 According to their statement, the navy troops "condemn all violence against civilians" committed by the army corps in March and denounce Rajoelina for the "civil war occurring in Madagascar".
 The navy troops claimed that there was "irrefutable" evidence that Rajoelina had paid the army corps hundreds of millions of ariaries and that they should face trials in accordance with military law.
 The navy troops called for other nations not to get involved in what they considered a purely domestic affair.

 In a recorded message from Ravalomanana played to around 10,000 of supporters on 25 March, Ravalomanana encouraged people to "save the nation, defend the union and our national unity" because Rajoelina's government was "destroying our country with their coup."

 Also on 25 March, Rajoelina invited Ravalomanana's political party to join other political parties, unions, and business leaders to discuss reconciliation on 2 and 3 April.
 Rajoelina said the meeting would also include planning for the next elections.
 Rajoelina said he would appoint the members of the group who would organize the meeting.
 Ravalomanana's political party, Tiako I Madagasikara (TIM), did not immediately comment on whether it would participate in those meetings.

 On 26 March, Rajoelina's justice minister said that Rajoelina had given a presidential pardon to 28 "political prisoners" and that more would be pardoned in the future.
 Members of TIM spoke to the crowd.
 The names of the pardoned individuals were not made public.

-About 6,000 people who supported Ravalomanana assembled in a park in downtown Antananarivo on 26 March, the fourth consecutive of such protests.
+About 6,000 people who supported Ravalomanana assembled in a park in downtown Antananarivo on 26 March, the fourth consecutive day of such protests.
 Members of TIM spoke to the crowd.
 Referring to the reconciliation meeting proposed by Rajoelina, the speakers said that Ravalomanana would be involved only if he were recognized at the meeting as Madagascar's elected president and only if the United Nations, Southern African Development Community, or another neutral, international body organized the meeting.
 The speakers urged Ravalomanana to leave Swaziland, return to Madagascar, and call the bicameral parliament back in session.
 One speaker said that elections should only be held after Ravalomanana was reinstated as president.
 Following the speeches, security forces fired tear gas and shot bullets into the air to disperse the crowd.